cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 ---
-title: Store Field - Record the Game Winner
+title: "Store Field - Record the Game Winner"
 order: 13
 description: Store the winner of a game
 tag: deep-dive